 Troubleshooting server connection

-No matter if you configure the EWS connection to a source Exchange Server or to a source/target Office 365 tenant, the first action (test) performed by the program is always checking the connection to your server (Exchange Server, as shown in Fig. 1., or Office 365).
+If you configure the EWS connection to a source Exchange Server, the first action (test) performed by the program is always Check connection to Exchange Server, as shown in Fig. 1. below.
 During this operation, the software tries to access the mailbox of an admin account provided in the previous step of the wizard.
 If the program cannot connect to your server (Fig. 1.), click the Details link on the right side of the configuration wizard to see more information.

 |Fig. 1.
 Failure to connect to source Exchange Server.|